thethiefofeddis/System-Ai-React-Bot/README.md

   }

 DO NOT HARDCODE YOUR BOT TOKEN!!!
 Set is as a environment variable when you make the file.
 HARDCODING IT IS A GOOD WAY TO LOSE YOUR DISCORD

+Use your discord devloper portal to make an app and enable Message Content Intent and let it react